version with the amendments introduced by Decree-Law No. 52/2010 of 26 May,

 1 - The CMVM shall obtain the opinion of the competent authority of the Home Member State if the proposed acquirer is one of the following:

-a) Credit institution, insurance company, reinsurance undertaking, investment firm or management entity of undertakings for collective investment in transferable securities (UCITS) as defined in Article 1-A/2 of Council Directive No. 85/611/EEC, of 20 December 1985, authorized in another Member State;
+a) Credit institution, insurance company, reinsurance undertaking, investment firm or management entity of undertakings for collective investment in transferable securities (UCITS) as defined in article 1-A(2) of Council Directive No. 85/611/EEC, of 20 December 1985, authorised in another Member State;

 b) Parent company of an entity referred to in the preceding sub-paragraph;

-c) A natural or legal person that controls an entity referred to in a) above.
+c) A natural or legal person that controls an entity referred to in subparagraph a) above.

 3 - In light of receiving the request for an opinion from another competent authority, the CMVM shall communicate key information on the assessment of proposed acquisition of qualifying holdings, and other information that is relevant, if so required.